MicrosoftDocs/bot-docs/articles/v4sdk/bot-file-basics.md

 the appropriate service configuration information.

 ## Additional resources
-Refer to [MSBot](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/MSBot/README.md) readme file for more infomration on using a bot file.
+Refer to [MSBot](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/MSBot/README.md) readme file for more information on using a bot file.